kbot7/NgrokAspNetCore/README.md

 When the application starts up, NGrok will launch automatically and create a tunnel to the application.

-Note: If NGrok is not installed, it will be downloaded automatically to the execution directory
+Note: If NGrok is not installed, it will be downloaded automatically to the execution directory.

+## Getting the exposed URL
+Simple inject a `INGrokHostedService` and call its `GetTunnelsAsync` method.

+`INGrokHostedService` also has a `Ready` event that you can listen to, if you'd rather like that.

 ## Configuration
 NGrok can be configured when registering it in the services collection by passing in an `NGrokOptions` instance in the `AddNGrok` method